IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 won't be addressed until a later chapter.

 A type is ordinarily understood to be a set of values.
-Examples: the set of all atoms is a type, the set of all cells is a type, and so on.
+Examples: the set of all {% tooltip label="atoms" href="/glossary/atom" /%} is a type, the set of all {% tooltip label="cells" href="/glossary/cell" /%} is a type, and so on.

 Type systems provide type safety, in part by making sure functions produce values of the correct type.
 When you write a function whose